 Jump to navigation

-Assessment Process: The state personnel system as defined by the Colorado Constitution requires all jobs within the classified system be filled through a competitive process, which could include tests for merit and fitness.
+Assessment process: The state personnel system as defined by the Colorado Constitution requires all jobs within the classified system to be filled through a competitive process, called comparative analysis, which could include tests for merit and fitness.
 The number and types of assessments will depend on the position being filled as well as the number of qualified applicants.
 The top six candidates will be identified via the assessment process and then referred to the supervisor of the vacant position for interview who will make the final hiring decision and job offer.
-Depending on the type of work performed on the job, a job offer may be contingent on the results of a drug test, criminal background check to include fingerprints, and/or physical examination.
+Depending on the type of work performed on the job, a job offer may be contingent on the results of a drug test, criminal background checks to include fingerprints, and/or physical examination.

-The Colorado Constitution defines it as a process that utilizes professionally accepted standards that compares specific job-related knowledge, skills, abilities, behaviors and other competencies.
+The comparative analysis utilizes professionally accepted standards that compare specific job-related knowledge, skills, abilities, behaviors and other competencies.
 The process can include multiple components including structured interviews, application/resume review, oral panel examinations, written objective tests, performance tests, training and/or experience evaluations, or physical capacity tests.